featherbear/UNSW-CSE-Thesis/site/content/posts/13-07-2022-progress-update.md

 > Though, I do think there is a dynamically generated key that changes over time!
 >
-> In anycase, getting access just _once_ gives you the ability to then plant persistence
+> In anycase, getting access just _once_ gives you the ability to then plant persistence.
+>
+> **Keep in mind that a firmware upgrade could remove modifications to the filesystem**